 In all cases, treatment usually begins by identifying and managing the underlying medical cause when possible.
 This helps your provider best understand what therapeutic modalities will help control and alleviate your symptoms.

 Your primary care provider may prescribe medication to help manage your pain, including topical medications, which contain numbing agents, and oral medications.
 Your physical therapist may help improve mobility and balance.
 A neuropathy specialist will be treating the underlying cause through a proven approach.

 Lifestyle changes also play a significant role in managing and treating peripheral neuropathy.
 Eliminating (or limiting) alcohol, making sure your blood sugar stays controlled through a healthy diet and staying physically active to help maintain a healthy body weight are important steps in reversing or managing neuropathy.

 Ready to learn more about neuropathy and the treatments that may work for you?
-Consider a free phone consult or schedule an in-person assessment.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.
 No one should live in pain.

 Want to learn more?
 We think you’ll find these useful.